Your wedding rehearsal

 Your vicar or priest will usually arrange your wedding rehearsal, which will take place a day or two before the actual wedding.
 Just the immediate bridal party need to attend, i.e. the bride and groom, the parents, the best man and groomsmen, and maid of honour and the bridesmaids.
 You may also want to invite anyone doing readings so that they know where they’ll be standing on the day.

-If your wedding photographer is local, they may want to attend your wedding rehearsal to get a better feel for the space and decide where to arrange group shots.
+If your wedding photographer is local, they may want to attend your wedding rehearsal to get a better feel for space and decide where to arrange group shots.

 Readings and vows